 10. Onam

 Another important festival in India that is widely popular in the Southern region of the country, Onam is celebrated with great excitement.
 During the festival, people wear traditional clothes, decorate their houses with floral designs, and prepare fine delicacies at home which consist of about 13 dishes in total.
-In fact, events such as the snake boat race (Vallamkali), clap dance (Kaikottikali), and dressing artists like tigers and hunters (Pulikali procession) take place.
+In fact, events such as the snake boat race (Vallam Kali), clap dance (Kaikottikali), and dressing artists like tigers and hunters (Pulikali procession) take place.
 Travelers from around the world come to witness these events.

-Things To Do - Attend ceremonies like snake boat race (Vallamkali), clap dance (Kaikottikali), and dressing artists like tigers and hunters (Pulikali procession)
+Things to do - Attend ceremonies like snake boat race (Vallamkali), clap dance (Kaikottikali), and dressing artists like tigers and hunters (Pulikali procession)

-Where It Is Celebrated - Onam is popular in the state of Kerala and is celebrated in the region by people of all communities
+Where it is Celebrated - Onam is popular in the state of Kerala and is celebrated in the region by people of all communities

-Significance Of The Festival - Onam is a festival that is celebrated to mark the homecoming of King Mahabali
+Significance of the Festival - Onam is a festival that is celebrated to mark the homecoming of King Mahabali

 Suggested Read: Places to Visit in Kerala: An Enchanting Journey to the God’s Own Country